Turkish interior design style: key elements and inspiration

 Arrange low poufs, floor cushions, or upholstered benches along the perimeter of your living spaces.
 Comfort is paramount in Turkish design, and informal seating encourages relaxed gatherings.
 Mix various textiles and patterns for an unstudied, welcoming vibe.
 This approach makes everyday lounging feel a bit more special and social.

 Incorporate statement lanterns, mosaic glass pendants, or pierced metal sconces to bathe your rooms in a warm, patterned glow.
-Turkish lighting often serves as both function and art—don’t hesitate to choose intricate designs.
+Turkish lighting often serves as both function and art—don’t hesitate to choose detailed designs.
 Hang fixtures at varying heights for added drama, and opt for warm-toned bulbs to enhance the overall mood.

 Scatter bowls or plates in the kitchen, dining room and other parts of the house.
 Traditional Turkish ceramics are vividly glazed and feature playful motifs, such as tulips or vines, found in Iznik pottery.
 Whether they’re on the coffee table or holding fruit, these bowls are equally at home.
 It’s an easy way to bring craft and color into one’s everyday life.